sdushantha/tmpsms/README.md

 </p>

 `tmpsms` is a command line utility written in POSIX `sh` that allows you to get a temporary phone number and receive SMSes.
 It uses [Upmasked](https://upmasked.com/) temporary SMS service in order to receive the messages.
-This is a very usefull tool for those who use are testing applications during bug bounty hunting or just need some privacy and don't want to use your personal phone number.
+This is a very useful tool for those testing applications during bug bounty hunting or who just need some privacy and don't want to use a personal phone number.
-This is a easy to use with simple outputs. `tmpsms` can be integrated with other scripts to improve your workflow.
+This is easy to use with simple outputs. `tmpsms` can be integrated with other scripts to improve your workflow.

 ## Dependencies
 - `curl`